 Making Informed Dental Care Decisions

-Signs you might need an Endodontist: Severe throbbing pain, sensitivity to hot, cold, or sweet liquids or food, facial swelling, bad taste in your mouth, and tooth trauma are signs that you might need to consult with an endodontist.
+Signs you might need an Endodontist: Severe throbbing pain, sensitivity to hot, cold, or sweet liquids or food, facial swelling, bad taste in your mouth, and tooth trauma are signs that you might need to consult an endodontist.

 Conclusion